Cox–Ingersoll–Ross model

 In mathematical finance, the Cox–Ingersoll–Ross (CIR) model describes the evolution of interest rates.
 It is a type of "one factor model" (short-rate model) as it describes interest rate movements as driven by only one source of market risk.
 The model can be used in the valuation of interest rate derivatives.
-It was introduced in 1985 by John C. Cox, Jonathan E. Ingersoll and Stephen A. Ross as an extension of the Vasicek model.
+It was introduced in 1985 by John C. Cox, Jonathan E. Ingersoll and Stephen A. Ross as an extension of the Vasicek model, itself an Ornstein–Uhlenbeck process.